Zack Moss Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Recent Performances

-- Moss put together a 37-yard rushing performance in last week's matchup with the Chiefs, carrying the ball 11 times.
+- In last week's matchup with the Chiefs, Moss rushed for 37 yards on 11 carries.

-- Moss has 158 rushing yards (52.7 ypg) on 38 carries with one touchdown in his last three games.
+- Moss has put up 158 rushing yards on 38 carries (52.7 yards per game) with one touchdown during his last three games.

-- He's also hauled in six passes for 86 yards (28.7 per game) and one touchdown.
+- He's also caught six passes for 86 yards (28.7 per game) and one touchdown.

 Moss' Buffalo Teammates